Zeyu-Li/unity-user-guide/README.md

 ### 4j Pixelated

-Perhaps you want your game to have a pixelized feel, thankfully, it is not too much work to do that with Unity.
+Perhaps you want your game to have a pixelated feel, thankfully, it is not too much work to do that with Unity.

 **General rules and tips**